 Laser Targeted Posts

-I have experienced that by creating single posts for multiple purposes, we couldn’t drive the same traffic if we could write separate posts.
+I have experienced that creating single posts for multiple purposes couldn’t drive the same traffic if we could write separate posts.
 Here is this example in detail.

-A few months earlier, I had written a post on “How to Install Google Analytics on Blogger and Tumblr”.
-I thought after receiving a few backlinks from Tumblr blogs, this post would rank on Google’s first page and also would rank for keywords such as Google analytics blogger.
+A few months earlier, I had written a post on “How to Install Google Analytics on Blogger and Tumblr.”
+I thought this post would rank on Google’s first page and also would rank for keywords such as Google analytics blogger after receiving a few backlinks from Tumblr blogs.
 The result?

 It did!.
 But the downside of covering lots more about a broad topic is that the lower click-through rate than a normal click-through rate.
 Here is a portion of Google Search Console’s Search Analytics report.

 572 impressions, 35 clicks, 6% CTR, 4.2 avg. position?

 Is there any good reason to have a lower click-through rate even the post ranks above the fold of the first SERP?
 On the other side, Opening a virtual bank account free tutorial have a 34% click-through rate even its average rank is 5.6.

 Not only for the ‘Google Analytics Tumblr’ keyword but also for other keywords, this post takes lower CTRs.